 Left untreated, moderate to severe cases of dry eye syndrome can impact your quality of life and even damage your vision.

-At Orillia Eyewear & iCare in Orillia we diagnose and treat DES, so contact us today to schedule a dry eye exam.
+At Orillia Eyewear & iCare in Orillia we diagnose and treat DES, so contact us today to schedule a dry eye test.
 In the meantime, here are some tips to manage your dry eye symptoms.

 What Causes Dry Eyes?